Phases of birth

 The main sign that you’re moving into active (established) labour is experiencing painful, regular contractions.
 These gradually become more frequent, longer, and stronger in intensity.
 Contractions during established labour are regular and tend to occur every 3 to 4 minutes with a duration of 1 to 1,5mins.
 Some women experience the pain mostly in their lower abdomen, where other feel it in their back or even legs.
 While you’re in active labour, listen to your body and pay attention to how you’re feeling.
 As your labour progresses, you may start to turn your awareness inward, focusing in on each contraction and using your breath to help you to cope.
 Changing position during active labour is also advised to help to progress labour.
 Furthermore we encourage to urinate frequently (every 2 hours) as a full bladder can slow down labour and to keep yourself hydrated.
 Usually most women are not that hungry during labour, so just a snack once in a while is enough to keep yourself going.

-ACTIVE PHASE: regular contractions every 3 – 4 mins lasting 60 – 90s dilating the cervix until 10 cm (fully dilation).
+Regular contractions every 3 – 4 mins lasting 60 – 90s dilating the cervix until 10 cm (fully dilation):

 Once your cervix is fully dilated, you’ll begin to feel increasingly powerful contractions, along with an overwhelming urge to bear down.
 It’s best to wait until you feel this urge before you start actively pushing, as pushing before this is likely to achieve little besides exhausting you.